davidpham87/graalvm-rinterop/docs/roadmap.md

 ## How to include R class into interop?

-I guess, I will have to understand how class are mapped in R.
+I guess, I will have to understand how class are mapped in R. Revert back to only use polyglot value and enforce ->value->clj.

 ## Write an example on how to export a packages